Mitgliederverwaltung am Laptop

 lookout

-However, your much greater motivation should be to handle your members' data in an exemplary manner, because that is what makes a good, trustworthy club.
+However, a far more important incentive for you should be to ensure that you handle your members’ data responsibly, because that is precisely what makes for a good, trustworthy club.

 Gemeinsame Verwaltung im Verein